cycle/docs/advanced/node-parser.md

     ->leftJoin('orders as o')->on('o.user_id', 'u.id');
 ```

 The query will return results in a form: [user.id, user.balance, order.id, order.user_id, order.total].
-Lets unpack it into structure like:
+Lets unpack it into a structure like:

 ```php
 [